-Bolivia has experienced a period of political volatility with the country having six presidents since 2001.
+Bolivia has experienced a period of political volatility, with the country having had six presidents since 2001.
 Evo Morales, an indigenous leader and head of Bolivia's coca growers' union, and his party, the leftist Movement Toward Socialism (MAS), won a convincing victory in the December 18, 2005, presidential election with 54% of the votes.
-He was inaugurated to a five-year term on January 22, 2006.
-Early in his term, President Morales moved to fulfill his campaign promises to decriminalize coca cultivation, nationalize the country's natural gas industry, and enact land reform.
-Those policies pleased his supporters, but complicated Bolivia's relations with foreign investors and the United States.
+Early in his term, President Morales moved to decriminalize coca cultivation and nationalized the country's natural gas industry.
+His efforts to reform the Bolivian constitution have, until recently, been stymied by a strong opposition movement led by the leaders (prefects) of Bolivia's wealthy eastern provinces who are seeking greater regional autonomy.